 We already know how to plot the graph of any linear equation in two variables.
 The process involves plotting the points that satisfy the equation on the coordinate axis and joining them.
 In the problems involving linear programming, we know that we have more than one simultaneous linear equation, based on the conditions given and then we try to find the range of solutions based on the given conditions.
-In this article, we will try finding the solutions of Linear Programming Problems using graphical method.
+In this article, we will try finding the solutions to Linear Programming Problems using the graphical method.

 Let us try to understand this approach using an example.